Arsinic/dast-days/README.md

 [[_TOC_]]

-Aiming to build a true local and ephemeral ci task capability to dast scan a zarf package in uds-core using owasp zap.
+Aiming to build a true local and ci agnostic task capability to dast scan a zarf package in uds-core utilizing owasp zap.

 Will need a uds `k3d-core-slim-dev` deployment - potentially one without keycloak for speed / simplicity.